 Founded in 1957, the National Academy of Television Arts & Sciences (NATAS) recognizes excellence in television with the coveted Emmy Award for News & Documentary, Sports, Daytime, Public Service and Technology.
 NATAS, which operates independently of the Television Academy in Los Angeles, is dedicated to the advancement of the arts and sciences of television and promotion of creative leadership for artistic, educational and technical achievements within these sectors of television industry.

 The National Academy membership is made up of television professionals from twenty regional chapters.
 Each chapter hosts regional awards for non-national programming.

 Nineteen chapters of the National Academy of Television Arts & Sciences, located across the United States, conduct regional awards to recognize excellence in all the regional television markets.
-Because our headquarters, the Television Academy, are located in Los Angeles, our offices handle regional membership and awards for the Los Angeles area only.
+Because our headquarters, the Television Academy, is located in Los Angeles, our office handles regional membership and awards for the Los Angeles area only.

 For further information about the National Academy and each of the regional chapters, please visit the National Academy of Television Arts & Sciences.